 We believe we were the first organization to supply RNG for vehicle fuel use in the U.S., and sales of our RNG for such purpose have increased from 13.0 million gasoline gallon equivalents ("GGEs") in 2013 to 225.7 million GGEs in 2023.
 We calculate one GGE to equal 125,000 British Thermal Units ("BTUs") and, as such, one million BTUs ("MMBTU") equals eight GGEs.
-We are North America's leading provider of the cleanest fuel for the commercial transportation market, based on both the number of stations we operate and the amount of GGEs serviced and GGEs sold of RNG and conventional natural gas, in the form of CNG and LNG, which amounted to a total of 466.2 million GGEs in 2023.
+We are North America's leading provider of the cleanest fuel for the commercial transportation market, based on both the number of stations we operate and the amount of GGEs serviced and GGEs in 2023.
 With the Company's focus on RNG, our sales of RNG have grown from 12% of our vehicle fuel sales in 2013 to 89% of our vehicle fuel sales in 2023 (excluding GGEs from O&M (as defined below) services sales and non-vehicle sales).
 We believe that during 2023 we provided 53% and 47% of the RNG used for transportation fuel in California and the U.S., respectively.